-17th January 2023, 2:33 pm.
-I had the bright idea to ask the Badsender team members for their opinion on the use of the html target attribute with "_blank" value for links (<a>
+January 17, 2023, 2:33 pm.
+I have the bright idea of asking Badsender team members for their opinion on the use of the HTML attribute target

-) of an email.
-A good half hour of debate ensues on the crucial question of whether or not it is wise to open links in a new window.
+) during the HTML email template design.
+A good half-hour followed, debating the crucial question of whether it makes sense to open links in a new window or not.
 And as you can imagine, not everyone agrees.
-But we'll give you the results of our exciting investigation.
+Nevertheless, we're going to give you the results of our fascinating investigation.
+Welcome...
+In 66 minutes insaaaddde...

 Why fill in the value "_blank"